James DeMile: Training with Bruce Lee

-These public demonstrations attracted a small following.
-The group practiced outside Ruby Chow's restaurant where Lee waited tables.
-After a long shift taking orders and serving customers DeMile introduced Lee to one of the three men he would later certify as an instructor, 38-year-old Taky Kimura.
+The group practiced in different rooms in Edison Tech or various places around Seattle, such as the parking garage near Ruby Chow's restaurant where Lee worked.
+It was DeMile who introduced Lee to one of the three men he would later certify as an instructor, 38-year-old Taky Kimura.

 In the book Disciples of the Dragon, DeMile stated that they were all dummies for Lee's training.
 One of the reasons Lee modified his Wing Chun techniques and created Jeet Kune Do, was because the westerners were bigger and stronger than he was and once they would learn the basics of Wing Chun, they could become a real threat to him.

 Martial arts achievements

 James DeMile was the creator of Wing Chun Do, a modified version of Wing Chun.
 Virgin Australia Airlines Airlines contracted DeMile to create a program to train its in-flight cabin and ground crew staff with the tactics to disarm and immobilize a threatening passenger or terrorist.
 DeMile has trained United States Secret Service operatives, FBI agents, Federal marshals and police officers specializing in riots.